2020 United States House of Representatives elections in New Hampshire

-The 2020 United States House of Representatives elections in New Hampshire was held on November 3, 2020, to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
+The 2020 United States House of Representatives elections in New Hampshire were held on November 3, 2020, to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Overview

 District 1

 The 1st district is based in southeastern New Hampshire, and includes Greater Manchester, the Seacoast and the Lakes Region.
-The incumbent is Democrat Chris Pappas, who was elected with 53.6% of the vote in 2018.
+The incumbent was Democrat Chris Pappas, who was elected with 53.6% of the vote in 2018.